dekoza/mtgpl/RNA.rst

    |tap|: Add |mana_w| or |mana_b|.

-"Ayn Rand Could Never"
+Plaza of Harmony
-   When "Ayn Rand Could Never" enters the battlefield, if you control two or more Gates, you gain 3 life.
+   When Plaza of Harmony enters the battlefield, if you control two or more Gates, you gain 3 life.

    |tap|: Add |colorless|.

-   |tap|: Add one mana of any color a Gate you control could produce.
+   |tap|: Add one mana of any type a Gate you control could produce.

 Rakdos Guildgate